- Academic Calendar

 The MIT Registrar’s Office will then notify the appropriate Harvard Registrar’s Office that you have dropped the subject.

-If the add/drop form is submitted before MIT’s drop deadline but after Harvard’s, the subject will be dropped from your MIT record but it will not be dropped at Harvard.
+If the Harvard subject is dropped before MIT’s drop deadline but after Harvard’s, the subject will be dropped from your MIT record but it will not be dropped at Harvard.
 This means your Harvard record will show either a failing or missing grade.
 However, in this case, any failing grade sent to the MIT Registrar’s Office from Harvard will not be posted on your MIT record.

 The MIT Registrar’s Office will assign units for Harvard subjects.
 See conversion of Harvard credits to MIT units.
 All undergraduate subjects are assigned MIT N-level credit and all graduate subjects H-level credit.
 For graduate subjects your Departmental Registration Officer may specify G-level credit on the petition.